-The estate agent has sent us the confirmation of our purchase of a new build flat in Hurworth.
+Just had an offer accepted on a new build apartment in Hurworth.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build legal work.
+What sort of enquires would be asked in new build legal work.

-Here is a sample of a few leasehold new build questions that you may expect your new-build leasehold conveyancing in Hurworth
+Here are examples of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Hurworth

-Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.
+There must be mutual enforceability of lessee’s covenants.
 Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.
+The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.
 Forfeiture - bankruptcy or liquidation must not apply under this provision.
-Please supply a car parking plan.
-Please confirm the Lease plans are surveyor prepared.